DGOliver-backup/CityU_FYP_PostureMonitoringApp/README.md

 - **Cross-Platform Support**: Extend the app to iOS using compatible pose estimation frameworks.
 - **Model Optimization**: Further optimize the BlazePose model for lower-end devices.

-## Third-Party Licenses
+## Third-Party Libraries

-### Google ML Kit
-Portions of this project use code samples from Google ML Kit, which are licensed under the Apache 2.0 License.
-See the full license at: https://www.apache.org/licenses/LICENSE-2.0

-Documentation from Google ML Kit is licensed under the Creative Commons Attribution 4.0 License.
-See the full license at: https://creativecommons.org/licenses/by/4.0/

-The ML Kit APIs are subject to the Google APIs Terms of Service[](https://developers.google.com/terms) and, for GenAI APIs, the ML Kit GenAI API Additional Terms of Service[](https://developers.google.com/ml-kit/terms/genai).
+This project uses **Google ML Kit** for on-device machine learning features.
+Google ML Kit is subject to the [Google APIs Terms of Service](https://developers.google.com/terms).
+The ML Kit GenAI API, if used, is subject to the [ML Kit GenAI API Additional Terms of Service](https://developers.google.com/ml-kit/terms/genai).
+Documentation is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgments
 - TensorFlow Lite for providing the MoveNet model.